rhos-infra/shade_janitor/README.md

 to identify any network resources not associated with IPs or VMs.
 These sets of resources can then be processed for cleanup.

+### How to add new type of resource

+* Add select_<type_of_resource> in shade_janotir/resources.py and call it from select_resources function
+* Add a dry cleanup in shade_janitor/cleanup.py
+* Add a real cleanup in shade_janitor/cleanup.py
+* Add resource counter in shade_janitor/summary.py
+* Add unit tests in shade_janitor/tests